• Skip to main content

 With data for Commodities funds only going back to 2002, here’s what the comparison looks like through July, 2021:

-Let’s explore an alternative.
-If you’re like me, you might replace Commodities (I think they’re pretty awful) in the All Weather Portfolio with Utilities (I delved into this here).
-Making that change, we can get data going back to 1991 through July, 2021, and the results are pretty different:
+Let's explore an alternative.
+If you're like me, you might replace Commodities (I think they're pretty awful) in the All Weather Portfolio with Utilities (I delved into this here).
+Making that change, we can get data going back to 1991, and the results are pretty different:

-While the All Weather Portfolio had slightly greater risk metrics (volatility and max drawdown), it handily beat the Permanent Portfolio on both general and risk-adjusted returns.
+While the All Weather Portfolio (with utilities) had worse risk metrics (volatility and max drawdown), it handily beat the Permanent Portfolio on both general and risk-adjusted returns.

 In this sense, again, while the Permanent Portfolio is very simple and easy to understand with its equal weighting of 4 assets, that’s also its downfall.
 I’m of the mind that we can much more effectively deliver on the Permanent Portfolio’s goal of de-risking the portfolio using different allocations, especially given our most recent understanding of asset pricing and how we might weight those assets more efficiently in diversified portfolios.